SAMM — SecuryTik Active Mikrotik

 Firewall

-Filter rules, a router-security analysis, connectivity & targets, security modules, and firewall backups
+Filter rules, a router-security analysis, connectivity & targets, security modules, and firewall backups — Auto-Security snapshots the firewall before applying and can arm a timed auto-revert, so a ruleset that locks you out rolls back automatically

 Update